vk496/lego/README.md

 The first two was coursed together the first quarter.
 Security was coursed the last quarter.

-The goal is to deploy two organizations with their own services (FreeRADIUS, OpenLDAP, Asterisk, OwnCloud, Firewall, etc.)
+The goal is to deploy two enterprise organizations with their own services (FreeRADIUS, OpenLDAP, Asterisk, OwnCloud, Firewall, etc.)

 <img src="diagrama.svg"/>